 G'day motorsport fans.
 FOX Sports Australia has the rights to show live Extreme E races in Australia.

-That means Foxtel and Kayo Sports subscribers will get a front row seat when the action starts on 3rd - 4th April 2021.
+That means Foxtel and Kayo Sports subscribers will get a front row seat when the action starts continues on 29th-20th May 2021.

 Kayo Sports is offering new subscribers a 14-day free trial.
 After that, you'll be bumped onto a rolling one month contract.
 Basic is $25 while Premium is $35.